martinring/thesis/src/4-Timing.md

 The generated SMT proof obligations are a general equivalence proof which can be processed by an SMT prover at design time.
 As mentioned above, the prover quickly finds counter examples since our specification can easily be violated in general.
-By adding runtime information in the form of assertions, we refine the instance on the fly.
+By adding run-time information in the form of assertions, we refine the instance on the fly.
 This was realized by establishing a WebSocket connection between the SVG and the Z3 prover.
 For this, we use the *websocat* utility, which wraps a